Jadav Payeng: Career

-In 1979, Payeng, then 19, encountered a large number of snakes that had died due to excessive heat after floods washed them onto the tree-less sandbar.
+In 1979, Payeng encountered a large number of snakes that had died due to excessive heat after floods washed them onto the tree-less sandbar.
 That is when he planted around 20 bamboo seedlings on the sandbar.
 He not only looked after the plants, but continued to plant more trees on his own, in an effort to transform the area into a forest.

 The forest, which came to be known as Molai forest, now houses Bengal tigers, Indian rhinoceros, and over 100 deer and rabbits.
 Molai forest is also home to monkeys and several varieties of birds, including a large number of vultures.
 There are several thousand trees, including valcol, arjun (Terminalia arjuna), ejar (Lagerstroemia speciosa), goldmohur (Delonix regia), koroi (Albizia procera), moj (Archidendron bigeminum) and himolu (Bombax ceiba).
 Bamboo covers an area of over 300 hectares.

 A herd of around 100 elephants regularly visits the forest every year and generally stays for around six months.
 They have given birth to 10 calves in the forest in recent years.

 His efforts became known to the authorities in 2008, when forest department officials went to the area in search of 115 elephants that had retreated into the forest after damaging property in the village of Aruna Chapori, which is about 1.5 km from the forest.
 The officials were surprised to see such a large and dense forest and since then the department has regularly visited the site.

 In 2013, poachers tried to kill the rhinos staying in the forest but failed in their attempt due to Molai who alerted department officials.
 Officials promptly seized various articles used by the poachers to trap the animals.

 Molai is ready to manage the forest in a better way and to go to other places of the state to start a similar venture.
 Now his aim is to spread his forest to another sand bar inside of Brahmaputra.